 I haven’t yet met anyone who doesn’t like fruit custard.
 And why not?
 It has everything to make you fall in love with this elegant dessert.

 Along with fruit custard, I also loved and back then.
 Now is a different story altogether.
-I am a changed person now and I don’t discriminate between desserts. ;-) I love all types of sweets — be it , , , , , , , , you just name it.
+I am a changed person now and I don’t discriminate between desserts. ;-) I love all types of sweets — be it , , , , , , , Fruit Cream, Fruit Skewers, and , you just name it.

 What is Fruit Custard?